supertestnet/frightening-network/README.md

 # Message types

 An important aspect of the frightening network is that message types are indicated numerically.
-Here they the numbers currently in use:
+Here are the numbers currently in use and what they mean:

 0. Paul sends Vicky info on how to open a channel with him.
 Includes his pubkey, a publication hash, and a revocation hash
 1. Vicky sends Paul info indicating she wants to open a channel with him.
 Inludes her utxo and key data to indicate what utxo she will fund the channel with